 How We Can Help

-Our attorney retainer fees for a petition for relocation range between $2,000 and $3,000 depending on the complexity of the case.
+Our attorney retainer fees for a petition for relocation range between $2,400 and $3,600 depending on the complexity of the case.
 See Family Lawyer Retainer Fees for additional information on the costs of our services.

 Please read the Articles section for more information on Family Law topics.